-[Y]ou might be wondering why the postings here focus on California’s past.
+You might be wondering why the postings here focus on California’s past.
 That’s because I’ve learned a lot about it and love to share true stories about the state’s early days — there are so many events and stalwart pioneers and titillating scoundrels.
-I hope you find them interesting enough to delve into some historical research yourself, because “happenings” weren’t always as simple as I’m presenting in these short snapshots.
+Maybe you’ll be curious enough to delve into some historical research yourself, because “happenings” weren’t always as simple as I’m presenting in these short snapshots.

 Personally, I came late to an appreciation of history, odd because I grew up in Sacramento, a city just filled with nineteenth century treasures: the State Capitol building, Sutter’s Fort, Victorian-era mansions, and museums displaying artifacts from by-gone days.
 (I blame this girlish lack of interest on school history classes, where we were given too many dry, disjointed dates to memorize instead of learning more about the people who made history.)
 Then I chanced upon Joseph Henry Jackson’s Anybody’s Gold, a witty, vibrant tale of the California Gold Rush.
 I was hooked.
 I had to know more!

 At the time, I was living in Los Angeles, where I graduated from California State University, Northridge, and was a contributing editor to Working World, an LA regional magazine.
 I returned to Sacramento in 2000, when I married a great guy I’d known since high school.
 Back home in the city that once swarmed with tens of thousands of gold-fevered fortune-seekers, I devoured more Gold Rush histories and developed a passion for California’s tumultuous olden times.